David-Lor/Docker-Python-Autoclonable-App/README.md

 ## TODO

-- Set branch on setup_app script (probably use subprocess instead of GitPython lib)
 - Run as root with a env variable - or another image tag
 - Load SSH key from directory for cloning SSH git repositories
+- Make scripts readable, executable but not writable by the Docker user
+- Catch errors while installing requirements through Pip
-- Create a Github Action to build and push multiple tags to DockerHub (if possible all the tags available on the Python base image)
+- Create Github Actions to build and push multiple tags to DockerHub (if possible all the tags available on the Python base image)